EnKrypt/arvind.io/src/pages/posts/linux-is-not-an-os/index.md

 I'm just kidding. \
 I'm not actually running Ubuntu on my laptop.
 Can you imagine how horrible that would be?

 So no, on a serious note: it is not both.
-The Operating System would be running Ubuntu, a Linux distro. \
+The Operating System that's running would be Ubuntu, a Linux distro. \
 However it would also be right to say that it is running Linux, since you can run a kernel, nothing wrong with that; but Linux here is not the Operating System.

 ### If Linux is an OS, then what kernel does it run?